-Mountain bike tracks hidden in bushland at North Wahroonga are the perfect spot for a family cycling experience.
-Pedal down a race track, practice jumps or develop your off-road skills.
-And after the adrenaline rush, head to the nearby children’s playground to recover.
-NSM Discoverer Clare Mathie and her two children took up the challenge.
+Looking for a cycling adventure on the North Shore?
+The mountain bike tracks in Wahroonga are the perfect spot for an adventurous family cycling experience!
+At Jubes Mountain Bike Park at Golden Jubilee you can pedal down a race track, practice jumps or develop your off-road skills.
+And after the adrenaline rush, head to the nearby children’s playground to recover!
+North Shore Mums Discoverer Clare Mathie and her two children went for a ride…

 As the girls and I walked down a gravel pathway towards Jubes Mountain Bike Park we stopped to examine a map and read a nearby warning sign which stated “THIS IS CONSIDERED A HIGH RISK ACTIVITY.”